Examining and Challenging the Evidence

 Everyone facing a DUI would love to hear that the evidence against them can be challenged, and thrown out.
 Before any move is made to challenge the evidence, however, it must be carefully and critically examined by a knowledgeable DUI attorney who is familiar with all of Michigan's laws.
 Only after a thorough inspection can any conclusion be drawn about the probability of a successful legal challenge to the admissibility of any evidence.

 Let’s look at an example.
-In one case I represented someone who had been Arrested for a DUI after having been spotted driving erratically, and had refused the breathalyzer tests, both in the back of the Police car, and at the Station.
-Usually, and as a matter of routine, when someone refuses a breath test at the Station, the Police will obtain a Warrant for a blood draw.
+I represented someone who was arrested for a DUI after being spotted driving erratically, and he refused the breathalyzer tests, both in the back of the police car, and at the station.
+Usually, and as a matter of routine, when someone refuses a breath test at the station, the police will obtain a warrant for a blood draw.

-Because the Prosecutor had no chemical evidence of my Client’s Bodily Alcohol Content (BAC), his case was compromised.
-With my experience as a Detroit DUI lawyer, I already knew my client was bringing a sound argument.
-Even though the Officer noted that my Client was stopped for driving erratically, seemed intoxicated, and had trouble with his balance, those observations, standing alone, and without the benefit of a breath or blood test and the resultant BAC meant the case against him wasn’t solid.
+Because the prosecutor had no chemical evidence of my client’s bodily alcohol content (BAC), his case was compromised.
+Even though the officer noted that my client was stopped for driving erratically, seemed intoxicated, and had trouble with his balance, those observations, standing alone, and without a BAC meant the case against him wasn’t solid.

 Of course, this is one of many examples.

 This wouldn’t have happened without first examining the evidence in his case.